 I went to a class where the boys had to sit separately and were allowed to stay longer.
 The teacher marked my paper and said I did good. but I cried because I was sad for all those girls who lived in the gold rush because I love school and learning and I wish they could have got to learn too and make friends with boys and girls.”

-From delectable delights at the Hope Bakery, devoured while watching Red Coat Soldiers parade and fire their muskets, to a spot of Devonshire tea, fresh toffee apples and handfuls of sweet raspberry drops, there was no shortage of delicious ye olde fodder to gobble down at Sovereign HIll.
+From delectable delights at the Hope Bakery, devoured while watching Red Coat Soldiers parade and fire their muskets, to a spot of Devonshire tea, fresh toffee apples and handfuls of sweet raspberry drops, there was no shortage of delicious ye olde fodder for families to gobble down at Sovereign Hill.
 But more than being tasty, it was delivered in educational style.

 His Story:“We started our day in the bakery, where we ate gingerbread, old style sausage rolls and pasties which were yummy.
 The old bakery looked exactly as it would have back during the gold rush.
 We also got to visit Brown’s Confectionery where we watched them make orange drops the way they used to 150 years ago.
 It was cool to watch and I was super surprised because I don’t like lollies and these were super yummy.
 As were the toffee apples!
 But I have to say I’m grateful to live in a time where we have so many more multicultural dishes to choose from because I love trying new things.”